MarcusHoltz/marcusholtz.github.io/_posts/2025-04-20-OPNSense-Unbound-Multisite-DNS-Crypt-Proxy.md

 3. Set the Listen Addresses to: `127.0.0.1:15353`

-## Step 3:
-### Additonal Settings:
+### Step 3: Additonal Settings

 These next few are up to you.
 They will restrict what servers you're allowed to use.

-> This setting will let DNSCrypt-Proxy use IPv4 enabled servers:

    - ✔️ **"Use IPv4 Servers"**

-> Basically required for DNSCrypt-Proxy to use servers with DNSCrypt protocol enabled
+> The setting above will let DNSCrypt-Proxy use IPv4 enabled servers

    - ✔️ **"Use DNSCrypt Servers"**

+> Use DNSCrypt Servers is required for DNSCrypt-Proxy to use servers with DNSCrypt protocol enabled

+   - ✔️ **"Use DNS-over-HTTPS Servers"**

 > Allow DNSCrypt-Proxy to use servers with DNS-over-HTTPS protocol enabled

-   - ✔️ **"Use DNS-over-HTTPS Servers"**
+   - ✔️ **"Require DNSSEC"**

 > This enables Domain Name System Security Extensions for additional authentication - like adding wax seals to verify authenticity

-   - ✔️ **"Require DNSSEC"**
+   - ✔️ **"Require NoLog"**

 > Only use servers that don't log your DNS queries - choose relays that don't keep sender records

-   - ✔️ **"Require NoLog"**
+   - ✔️ **"Require NoFilter"**

 > Only use DNS server without own blacklisting - avoid relays that open your query to remove "junk"

-   - ✔️ **"Require NoFilter"**
+   - 👇 **"Fallback Resolver"**

 > You can set this to whatever you prefer:  `185.222.222.222:53` for DNS.SB, or `9.9.9.9:53` for Quad9

-   - 👆 **"Fallback Resolver"**
+   - ✔️ **"Block IPv6"**

 > Immediately respond to IPv6-related queries with an empty response for faster resolution when no IPv6 connectivity exists

-   - ✔️ **"Block IPv6"**
+   - ✔️ **"Cache"**

 > Enable a DNS cache to reduce latency and outgoing traffic

-   - ✔️ **"Cache"**

-> This is useful during the initial setup for troubleshooting purposes

    - ✔️ **"Enable query logs"**

-> We will go through the process of selecting from the server list below:
+> This is useful during the initial setup for troubleshooting purposes:

    - 🦚 **"Server List"** - Try and find a location that [meets your requirements](https://dnscrypt.info/public-servers), and is [geograhically close](https://dnscrypt.info/map/).

+> We will go through the process of selecting from the server list below...

    - Click Save to apply all settings

-## Step 4:
-### Select the Best Privacy-Focused DNSCrypt Provider
+### Step 4: Select the Best Privacy-Focused DNSCrypt Provider

 The [link](https://dnscrypt.info/public-servers/) to find these servers is under the help for `Server List` in Services > DNSCrypt-Proxy > Configuration